marttoygoy5/DiscordCoreAPI/Examples/Adding a Command.md

     return 1;
 }
 ```
-#### 7. NOTE: By default, the format for triggering a command is !COMMANDNAME = ARGUMENT1, ARGUMENT2, ARGUMENT3.
+#### 7. NOTE: By default, the format for triggering a command is !COMMANDNAME = ARGUMENT1, ARGUMENT2, ARGUMENT3...
+ARGUMENTN.
 This prefix can be changed by changing the prefix value in DatabaseStuff.hpp, as follows:

 ```C++
 // DatabaseStuff.hpp - Database stuff.